rupweb/jinda/README.md

 Jinda
 =====

-Kind of Java distributed spaces, kind of asynchronous sockets, kind of process cache, kind of data and process mirror.
+Kind of Java distributed spaces, kind of asynchronous sockets, kind of process cache, kind of mirror for both data and processes that use the data.

 Why?
 Gelernter described the original vision.